-Working for over two years for the NHS as part of their staff support service has given me an insight into the challenges that staff in a high pressure environment face.
+Working for over three years for the NHS as part of their staff support service has given me an insight into the challenges that staff in a high pressure environment face.
 I also worked for nearly twenty years at a large international Company, so understand only too well the issues that can arise.
 Given that many of us spend the majority of our time at work, when life proves challenging, work can be a very unhappy place to be.
 I provide employee support for a wide range of issues.
 This could be a fall out between colleagues, managing workload or indeed personal issues that are making it hard to focus on the day job.

 Volunteering for Cruse Bereavement Care UK for a number of years has enabled me to work extensively in the field of bereavement.
 The type of loss that I have helped clients to deal with has included everything from death in old age to sudden and traumatic deaths, such as road traffic accidents and suicide.
 I have also worked with those affected by loss from terrorist acts.

 Grieving is a very individual process, which can be affected by one’s previous life experiences, religious background, support systems and coping mechanisms.
 There is no time limit on grieving for a loved one and sometimes a death can also mean relief, bringing with it feelings of guilt.

 I work to support bereaved clients during this difficult time and help them to make sense of the complex emotional fallout that can often accompany death.

 British Association of Counselling and Psychotherapy – 2020